How to Make a Backdrop for Food Photography

 1. Choose a Bright, Solid Color

-When photographing food, a nice backdrop can really make the shot pop.
+When photographing food, a nice backdrop can make the shot pop.
 One of the easiest and cheapest ways to create a backdrop is by using a piece of fabric.
-I like to choose a bright, solid color that will complement the food without competing for attention.
-For example, I might use a light blue or green fabric for savory dishes and a pink or red fabric for sweet dishes.
+I like to choose a bright, solid colour that will complement the food without competing for attention.
+For example, I might use a light blue or green fabric for savoury dishes and a pink or red fabric for sweet dishes.

 Choose a Bright, Solid Color